 OR

-(b) to possess a medical qualification acceptable to the Director of Assessment of the Faculty.
+(b) to possess a medical qualification acceptable to the Faculty of Occupational Medicine.
 These candidates must produce their original registration certificates, or diplomas of qualification, and official translation of their diplomas if not in English.

 A2.